abuonomo/topic-emergence-ADS/README.md

     -v $(pwd)/reports:/home/reports \
     storage.analytics.nasa.gov/datasquad/keyword-emergence-pipeline:latest'
 ```
+Then, just run `emerge` to see all the Makefile options.

 ## App
 To just run the app from a docker image, first pull or build the keyword-emergence-visualizer docker image (Dockerfile [here](app/Dockerfile)).
 You can see available image tags [here](https://storage.analytics.nasa.gov/repository/datasquad/keyword-emergence-visualizer).
 For example, you can pull the `latest` image with:
  ```